-Overseas expeditions require enhanced planning and establishments considering this type of trip should contact the North Yorkshire Educational Visits Advisory Service before any booking is made.
+Overseas expeditions require enhanced planning and establishments considering this type of trip should contact the Educational Visits Team at Outdoor Education North Yorkshire before any booking is made.

 Refer to the resource section of NYCC Evolve

 5. Incident Management

 Heads of Establishment must ensure that there are appropriate procedures in place for all visits.
 These should be under the umbrella of an Incident Management Plan which allows any type of incident to be appropriately dealt with.
 Establishments must also ensure they are familiar with their employer's procedures.